 Depending on the type of organization, the UK Modern Slavery Act requires the statement to be approved and signed by a director, member or partner of the organization.
-The UK does not have a central online register but instead organizations are obliged to publish their statement on the organization’s website with a clearly visible link to the statement on the website’s homepage.
+Companies subject to the UK Act can chose to publish their statement on a government run register, but doing so is not mandatory.
+They are, however obliged to publish the statement on their website, with a clearly visible link to the statement on the website’s homepage.

 - Technical information

 The Australian Modern Slavery Act requires organizations to clearly identify the reporting entity and to provide information on the organization’s structure, its business and its supply chains.
 Also not mandatory under the UK legislation, background information on the reporting entity is requested in order to help understand the context within which the modern slavery statement is conducted.

 The development and incorporation of human rights policies signal the reporting entity’s commitment to respect human rights within their business operations and is essential to prevent and mitigate negative human rights impacts.
 Neither the Australian Modern Slavery Act nor the UK Modern Slavery Act requires organizations to provide information on the reporting entity’s modern slavery policies; it is however, recommended in both Acts.
 According to the UK MSA government guidance, a modern slavery statement should include information on the organization’s human rights policies (e.g. recruitment policies or supplier code of conduct).
 Similarly the Australian government highlights the importance of developing, reviewing and communicating modern slavery policies in order to effectively assess and address modern slavery risks.